 Make grocery lists

-Operating on a budget when you're traveling on the weekends?
-Instead of deferring to McDonalds to have a cheap meal, experience the local culture while saving money at the same time by grocery shopping!
-Browsing the aisles of a local super market can give you a first hand insight into the culture - what they eat, what they don't eat, and what they consider a meal.
-You'll find some of the most unique products and foods this way, and can make a meal very affordably.
+Instead of deferring to McDonalds to have a cheap meal, save money on food by buying local groceries and cooking at your hostel.
+Not to mention, browsing the aisles of a local supermarket can give you a first-hand insight into the culture -- what they eat and what they don't eat -- and a chance to discover local food.
 In Spain, pick up chorizo and queso to make a bocadillo.
-In France, choose delicious pain, jambon and fromage for a snack in the park.
+In France, choose delicious pain, jambon, and fromage for a snack in the park.

 Find free activities in a city